AfterAlabama/Heroes3-Project/README.md

 # About the project
 1) Types folder contains all the [Properties](https://github.com/AfterAlabama/Heroes3-Project/tree/master/src/types/Enums) of the heroes.
 2) Styles folder contains all the [Default MUI styles](https://github.com/AfterAlabama/Heroes3-Project/tree/master/src/styles) for certain components.
-3) The project uses Redux Toolkit and has one [Main slice](https://github.com/AfterAlabama/Heroes3-Project/blob/master/src/store/Reducers/MainSlice.ts) for the entire app.
+3) The project uses Redux Toolkit and has slices relative to the parts of the app.
 4) Heroes folder contains all the [Hero objects](https://github.com/AfterAlabama/Heroes3-Project/tree/master/src/heroes) in the OOP style.
 5) The project uses Cookies for [Registration](https://github.com/AfterAlabama/Heroes3-Project/tree/master/src/components/Form/RegisterForm) and [Authorization](https://github.com/AfterAlabama/Heroes3-Project/tree/master/src/components/Form/AuthForm).
 For the time being only one account is possible per computer.
 Cookie's expire date is one year.
 Helpers folder contains all the Cookie related functions.
 [Watch Cookies here...](https://github.com/AfterAlabama/Heroes3-Project/tree/master/src/helpers/Cookie)
 6) The user can also [Change their password](https://github.com/AfterAlabama/Heroes3-Project/tree/master/src/components/Form/PasswordChangeForm) after registering.